chrisvanmeer/at-hashi-demo/README.md

 The Vault agent listens on TCP port 8200.

-After this playbook you should be able to reach the UI through `https://server1:8200` from your local workstation.
+After this playbook you should be able to reach the UI through `https://server1:8200` or `https://vault.atcomputing.local` from your local workstation.

 ### Screenshot(s)